vioxcd/til/terraform/terraform.md

 - Use a `variables.tf` file to create constant (a `locals` block) and variable values that can be referenced in the `main.tf` file
 - Provide `default` property to variables that can be used across projects, also if you don't provide one, it'll ask for the value at runtime
 - Use a `terraform-dev.tfvars`, `terraform-stage.tfvars`, etc. to set multiple different environments value.
-Pass the `-ver-file` flag to `terraform apply` to use the custom-named `tfvars` file
+Pass the `-var-file` flag to `terraform apply` to use the custom-named `tfvars` file
 - Use a service account to manage terraform resources and set it from environment variables.
 See more [here](https://youtu.be/ObAF5VUbagg)

 ## Logic